Why We Love Aptos

-Aptos’ main town center is inland and includes the distinctive architecture of wood frame shops and a board walk sidewalk.
+Aptos’ main town center is inland and includes the distinctive architecture of wood frame shops and a boardwalk sidewalk.
 The name Aptos is Ohlone and means “the people.”
 Aptos is pronounced “App-Toss” by locals and is often mispronounced “App-Tose” by tourists.
-The town’s main industry was lumber from 1880 to 1920 and the Loma Prieta Lumber Company logged what is now Nisene Marks State Park.
-Within the next 40 years with bare hillsides, the next industry became apple orchards.
-Aptos is part of the Pajaronian Unified School District, which includes Watsonville, but has its own designated schools including Rio Del Mar Elementary, Aptos Junior High, and Aptos High School.
-Adjacent to Aptos Junior High School is a 62-acre community park called Polo Fields Park that contains 3 baseball fields, 3 soccer fields, and lots of extra open space.
-Aptos has a very diverse terrain and geography and is not only known for its beach community but also for its redwood forests and country properties.
+The town’s primary industry was lumber from 1880 to 1920, and the Loma Prieta Lumber Company logged what is now Nisene Marks State Park.
+Within the next 40 years, with bare hillsides, the following industry became apple orchards.
+Aptos is part of the Pajaro Valley Unified School District, which includes Watsonville.
+Still, it has designated schools, including Rio Del Mar Elementary, Aptos Junior High, and Aptos High School.
+Adjacent to Aptos Junior High School is a 62-acre community park called Polo Fields Park that contains three baseball fields, three soccer fields, and lots of extra open space.
+Aptos has a very diverse terrain and geography and is known for its beach community, redwood forests, and country properties.

 SANTA CRUZ COUNTY | MONTEREY COUNTY | SANTA CLARA COUNTY | SAN BENITO COUNTY